SmartDataAnalytics/kgirnet/README.md

 ```

 ## ⚖️ Evaluation
-To get the METEOR score of the saved predictions run:
+Evaluation scores are mostly obtained by running the test scripts mentioned in the above section.
+However,to get the METEOR score of the saved predictions run:
 ```python
 python evaluators/METEOR_score.py
 ```